Crestron/CH5ShellUtilitiesCli/src/cli/delete-components/README.md

 `-- list` | `-l`: parameter to receive a list of components to be deleted.
 `--force` | `-f`: parameter to execute the command for the component to be deleted without asking for a confirmation.

-Parameters for "logger" are as follows:

-- "allowLogging": false - Applicable values are true / false.
-This can be used for developer debugging.
-- "logLevel": 1 - Indicates the logging levels for developer debugging.
-Applicable values can be found in logger.js file.

 ### Copyright

-Copyright (C) 2021 to the present, Crestron Electronics, Inc.
+Copyright (C) 2022 to the present, Crestron Electronics, Inc.

 All rights reserved.